 THC is the cannabinoid that makes you high.
 So while you can’t get high from hemp, the trace amounts of THC in hemp could be problematic in regards to drug testing.

 Is CBD Legal?

 In essence, the legality of CBD depends on whether it’s extracted from marijuana or from hemp.
 Marijuana has been illegal in the US since 1937, therefore CBD products derived from marijuana are also illegal.
 Hemp on the other hand has gone through several legal changes over the last 5 years.

-The 2014 US Farm Bill defined industrial hemp as distinct from marijuana and authorized institutions in certain states to cultivate and conduct hemp research and pilot programs.
+The 2014 US Farm Bill defined industrial hemp as distinct from marijuana and authorized institutions in certain states to cultivate and conduct hemp research through pilot programs.

-With the recent passage of the 2018 US Farm Bill, hemp has been fully legalized on a federal level, which includes hemp derived products such as CBD.
-In essence, hemp-derived CBD products are legal in all 50 states, but the exact application of the law is still murky in some areas..
+With the passage of the 2018 US Farm Bill, hemp has been fully legalized on a federal level, which includes hemp derived products such as CBD oil.
+In essence, hemp-derived CBD products are legal in all 50 states, but the exact application of the law is still murky in some areas.

 What Type of CBD Products Contain THC?

 Besides the source from which the CBD is extracted from (marijuana vs hemp), you’ll also want to consider the type of CBD hemp product you’re consuming.
 You’ll need to understand the difference between full spectrum CBD, broad spectrum CBD, and CBD isolate.

 In a nutshell…

 Whole plant hemp extract, including trace amounts of THC up to 0.3%.